 Annual FeeFree

-Our VerdictThe MetaMask Virtual Card is the purest implementation of self-custodial spending in 2026.
+Our VerdictThe MetaMask Virtual Card is one of the cleanest free self-custodial cards in 2026.
 With a Free annual fee, 1% cashback, and direct wallet integration, it eliminates the need for exchange deposits.
 1% rewards points add future upside.

 +1% cashback on all transactions